'Better dogs than donkeys': A year after dogs were welcomed in most Madison parks, response is largely positive

-Maria Sadowski, 53, walks her dog Pixie along the Yahara River to Olbrich Park every day.
+Maria Sadowski, 53, walks her “mix-of-everything” rescue dog Pixie along the Yahara River to Olbrich Park every day.
 Until last year, her exercise routine would have violated city law.

 In March 2020 the Madison City Council changed a more than 46-year-old ordinance banning dogs from the majority of Madison’s 270-some parks.
 Sadowski, who closely monitored the change and participated in public feedback surveys, said she was “thrilled” by the revision.